EvanHahn/Gribbagrab/README.md

 You can pretty much skip this rambling:

 I'm going to be honest: I respectfully dislike RequireJS.
 Nobody _likes_ AMD, they just accept it.
 It's fugly.
 It requires extra work when loading non-AMD modules.
+It's big and powerful.

 CommonJS implementations like Browserify are cool, but sometimes you _want_ to load your resources asynchronously.
 I'd rather load jQuery from a CDN than from something I concatenated.
 I'd also like fallback support in case the CDN is inaccessible for some reason.